 Face ID not available?
 Here’s what you need to do!

 You’ve just got fat fingers when you want to unlock your iPhone, or maybe you’re wearing gloves against that freezing cold?
 For those situations, Face ID is ideal!
 But now, unexpectedly, you suddenly get a message, “Face ID not available.
 Super annoying!
-In this blog, we address this problem and cover the following topics:
+Specialists see it more common, which is why we cover the following topics:

 - How come my Face ID is not available?